ST. LOUIS TRAFFIC CALMING & TRAILNET’S LENDING LIBRARY

 In the fall of 2015, the Missouri Chapter of the American Planning Association collaborated with Trailnet, the Healthy Eating Active Living (HEAL) Partnership, the City of St. Louis, and community residents to tackle the concern of traffic-related deaths by hosting four pop-up traffic calming demonstrations within the City of St. Louis.
 These successful demonstrations showcased proven methods of slowing traffic and increasing safety with traffic calming designs.
 The demonstrations were used to educate community members, elected officials, and city staff on how we can work together to create safer, more vibrant, and healthier communities.
-These educational events have the potential to influence policy change for better street design.

 Further, the demonstrations help visualize safer streets, which can lead to healthier communities and encourage active life- styles.
 They are also an opportunity for the community to come together and start a dialogue on how we can work together to improve our street designs.